 Let’s jump right in to cost!

 How expensive are home solar panels?

 A common myth about solar panels is that it’s expensive to buy up front.
 That may have been true 15 years ago, but it isn’t anymore.
 With the recent explosion in the solar marketplace around the world, solar prices have gotten so cheap, so quickly that reality is struggling to catch up with perception.

-The basics of solar panel cost
+The basics of home solar cost

 A typical solar system for a home is made up of enough panels to produce 5,000 watts (shortened to “5 kilowatts”).
 That’s about equal to nineteen of those 265-watt panels.